SpikeGPT: Generative Pre-trained Language Model with Spiking Neural Networks: Abstract

 \section{Abstract}

-As the size of large language models continue to scale, so does the computational resources required to run it.
+As the size of large language models continue to scale, so does the computational resources required to run them.
 Spiking Neural Networks (SNNs) have emerged as an energy-efficient approach to deep learning that leverage sparse and event-driven activations to reduce the computational overhead associated with model inference.
-While they have become competitive with non-spiking models on many computer vision tasks, SNNs have also proven to be more challenging to train.
-As a result, their performance lags behind modern deep learning, and we are yet to see the effectiveness of SNNs in language generation.
+While they have become competitive with non-spiking models on many computer vision tasks, SNNs have proven to be more challenging to train.
+As a result, their performance lags behind modern deep learning, and until now, SNNs have yet to succeed at language generation on large-scale datasets.
 In this paper, inspired by the Receptance Weighted Key Value (RWKV) language model, we successfully implement `SpikeGPT', a generative language model with binary, event-driven spiking activation units.
-We train the proposed model on two model variants: 45M and 216M parameters.
-To the best of our knowledge, SpikeGPT is the largest backpropagation-trained SNN model to date, rendering it suitable for both the generation and comprehension of natural language.
-We achieve this by modifying the transformer block to replace multi-head self attention to reduce quadratic computational complexity $\mathcal{O}(N^2)$ to linear complexity $\mathcal{O}(N)$ with increasing sequence length.
+We train the proposed model on two model variants: 46M and 216M parameters.
+To the best of our knowledge, SpikeGPT is the largest backpropagation-trained SNN model when released, rendering it suitable for both the generation and comprehension of natural language.
+We achieve this by modifying the transformer block to replace multi-head self-attention to reduce quadratic computational complexity $\mathcal{O}(T^2)$ to linear complexity $\mathcal{O}(T)$ with increasing sequence length.
 Input tokens are instead streamed in sequentially to our attention mechanism (as with typical SNNs).
-Our preliminary experiments show that SpikeGPT remains competitive with non-spiking models on tested benchmarks, while maintaining 20$\times$ fewer operations when processed on neuromorphic hardware that can leverage sparse, event-driven activations.
+Our experiments show that SpikeGPT remains competitive with non-spiking models on tested benchmarks, while maintaining 32.2$\times$ fewer operations when processed on neuromorphic hardware that can leverage sparse, event-driven activations.
+Our code implementation is available at \url{https://github.com/ridgerchu/SpikeGPT}.